-MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT Yes No N/A Does the compartmentation, where visible, appear to be of reasonable standard? \boxtimes Linings of materials that may contribute to fire spread are limited or specially treated? \boxtimes Fire dampers as far as can be reasonably ascertained, are provided to protect critical means of escape?
-X Are installations and equipment periodically inspected, tested and maintained? \boxtimes Are all fire doors self-closing or kept locked shut and fitted with smoke seals and intumescing strips where required? \boxtimes
+MEASURES TO LIMIT FIRE SPREAD AND DEVELOPMENT Yes No N/A Does the compartmentation, where visible, appear to be of reasonable standard? \boxtimes Linings of materials that may contribute to fire spread are limited or specially treated? \boxtimes Fire dampers as far as can be reasonably ascertained, are provided to protect critical means of escape? \boxtimes

+Are installations and equipment periodically inspected, tested and maintained? \boxtimes Are all fire doors self-closing or kept locked shut and fitted with smoke seals and intumescing strips where required? \boxtimes

-This Fire Risk Assessment is not to be considered as fulfilling the requirements of a compartmentation survey.
+This fire risk assessment is not to be considered as fulfilling the requirements of a compartmentation survey.
 Where compartmentation is readily accessible to be checked, any deficiencies will be commented upon.

 Checks of ducting and fire damper positions are not assessed, however, where deficiencies are visible, they will be commented on.
-There are no fire dampers present and none are required.